Ibrahim-Kilicaslan/ibrahimkilicaslan-website/terraform-static-website/README.md

 ## 🆘 Troubleshooting & FAQ
 - **Terraform apply fails with "already exists"**: There may be a manual record or resource in AWS.
 Delete it or import it into Terraform.
 - **ACM validation stuck**: Check that Route53 CNAME validation records exist and are correct.
+Make sure your domain's NS records match the Route53 hosted zone.
 - **CloudFront not serving HTTPS**: Certificate must be in `us-east-1` and fully validated.
 - **S3 access denied**: Check bucket policy and public access block settings.
 - **DNS not resolving**: Make sure your domain's NS records at your registrar match the Route53 hosted zone.